sms03snc/Faddeeva/README.md

 wTrap.m         Matlab function, with inputs z and N, that evaluates w(z) using N+1 quadrature points in the case when z=x+iy with x,y >= 0.
                 (N = 11 is recommended to achieve absolute and relative errors no larger than 2e-15.)

-wTrapWCP.m      Matlab function, with inputs z and N, that evaluates w(z) using N+1 quadrature points for arbitrary complex z, by calling wTrap and using symmetries of w(z)
+wTrapWCP.m      Matlab function, with inputs z and N, that evaluates w(z) using N+1 quadrature points for arbitrary complex z, by calling wTrap and using symmetries of w(z).
                 (Again, N = 11 is recommended.)

 test_wTrapWCP.m Matlab script file to run to test wTrapWCP (and wTrap which it calls).